 Fast cook time: Shrimp doesn’t need that much time in the pan to finish cooking.
 All they need is about 3 to 4 minutes in a hot pan and they should be perfect.
 As soon as they start to slightly curl and turn an opaque pink color, they are done!
 Remove from heat as they will continue to cook even after the heat has been turned off.
 If you leave them on too long, then they will become rubbery.
 No one likes a rubbery shrimp.

-WHAT DO I NEED TO MAKE GARLIC HERB SHRIMP?
+INGREDIENTS TO MAKE GARLIC HERB SHRIMP

 The following is the complete list of ingredients needed to make these succulent shrimps: